lucaspiressimao/notefor.one/index.md

 This will set IV and secret to your image and set public url to localhost (CHANGE IT FOR OTHER ENVIRONMENTS)

 It will acessible from http://localhost:3000

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/lucaspiressimao/notefor.one/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.